Singapore Sling Cocktail Recipe

 • London Dry Gin, e.g., Tanqueray or Sipsmith

 • D.O.M.
-Bénédictine, a French herbal liqueur with 40% vol.
+Bénédictine - a French herbal liqueur with 40% vol. with a subtle note of honey

-• freshly squeezed lime juice
+• Freshly squeezed lime juice

-• freshly squeezed pineapple juice
+• Freshly squeezed pineapple juice

 • Angostura bitters